DimYfantidis/solar_demo/README.md

 <a id="customtypes"></a>

-* `CustomTypes.h`: This header file includes definitions of custom types (e.g. vector types, `byte_t`, etc.) and certain utility functions.
+* **`CustomTypes.h`:** This header file includes definitions of custom types (e.g. vector types, `byte_t`, etc.) and certain utility functions.
 "Utility functions" is an umbrella term for functions that offer essential high-level abstraction routines that C does not offer by itself.
 Some of these include string functions like `strBuild` and `strCar`, `vectorLength*` functions, `openBrowserAt` for opening external hyperlinks to the web browser.

 <a id="stellarobject"></a>

-* `StellarObject.h`:
+* **`StellarObject.h`:**

 <a id="camera"></a>

-* `Camera.h`: Functions as a high-level API for managing the first-person player view and its variations based on user input.
+* **`Camera.h`:** Functions as a high-level API for managing the first-person player view and its variations based on user input.
 Encapsulates low-level OpenGL API code such as the manipulation of the projection matrix through `gluPerspective` and `gluLookAt`, and manipulating the camera's position and orientation using appropriate conditionals.

 <a id="ambientstars"></a>

-* `AmbientStars.h`:
+* **`AmbientStars.h`:** Used for rendering the skybox which can either be textured or not.
+The skybox consists of a single sphere, with the camera in its centre and radius $\simeq$ render distance.
+Skybox texturing is controlled by the `sky_texture` boolean value within `./data/constants.json`.

+    * **Textured Skybox:** loads the `SKYBOX.bmp` image (found in the astronomical systems directory) and wraps it around the aforementioned sphere.

+    * **Non-textured Skybox:** generates `N` tiny spheres on the skybox's spherical surface to create the illusion of distant stars.
+Parameter `N` is specified by the user.

 <a id="menuscreen"></a>

-* `MenuScreen.h`:
+* **`MenuScreen.h`:**

 <a id="textrendering"></a>

-* `TextRendering`:
+* **`TextRendering`:**

 <a id="headsupdisplay"></a>

-* `HeadsUpDisplay.h`:
+* **`HeadsUpDisplay.h`:**

 <a id="timer"></a>

-* `Timer.h`:
+* **`Timer.h`:** used for roughly estimating a code segment's elapsed time from start to finish. `struct Timer` is used solely for debugging purposes, while `getAbsoluteTimeMillis` is essential for core functionalities all accross the project.